Original Publish date:Sept 26, 2019

 How can a Notice of Change be filed?

 There are two options for filing a Notice of Change for an Ontario corporation.
-The government forms can be filed directly with the Province of Ontario using their manual form and mailing or emailing it to them, or you can use the services of a private company to complete these changes faster.
-The same Form 1 is used to file both the Initial Return and a Notice of Change for an Ontario corporation.
+The government forms can be filed directly with the Province of Ontario using their manual form and mailing it to them, or you can use the services of a private company to complete these changes faster.
+The same form is used to file both the Initial Return and a Notice of Change for an Ontario corporation.

-Filing manually by mail or email, through the Province of Ontario can take up to 25 business days to have the change completed, and there is no confirmation sent out once the change has been filed.
+Filing manually by mail, through the Province of Ontario can take up to 25 business days to have the change completed, and a confirmation is sent by email once the filing is completed, however no documentation is provided to show the changes.
 After 25 business days, you may choose to order an entity report (formerly called a corporate profile report), in order to confirm that the changes were completed.
-The fee to complete the entity report or corporate profile report is $69.63.
+The fee to complete the entity report or corporate profile report is $76.93.
 An entity profile report will show the current corporate information on file with the public record, including:

 - Current corporate name